webiny/docs.webiny.com/docs/api-development/commodo/crash-course.md

 In this crash course, we've briefly demonstrated what can be achieved with `withFields` and `withStorage` HOFs.

-But there are more useful HOFs that you can utilize today, check out [the list](/docs/api-development/commodo/packages-list) of all available packages!
+But there are more useful HOFs that you can utilize today, check out the list of all available packages [here](/docs/api-development/commodo/packages-list)!

-> If you've created a new HOF and you believe it might be useful for other developers, feel free to [let us know](https://github.com/webiny/webiny-js), and we'll include it in the list!
+> If you've created a new HOF and you believe it might be useful for other developers, feel free to [let us know](https://github.com/webiny/commodo), and we'll include it in the list!